Top women's rights group probes claims of racism by staff

 She also saw qualified black candidates turned down for jobs, she said, due to a prevailing “white savior complex”.

-More than 100 activists supported through Women Deliver’s Young Leaders programme issued a statement demanding action.
+More than 100 activists supported through Women Deliver’s Young Leaders program issued a statement demanding action.

 “We ... will refuse to be associated with any future benefit derived from a platform that is revealed to be built on white supremacy, corporate power and racial oppression,” they said.